 However, if it’s a heavily trafficked trail, you’ll probably encounter packed snow.
 Microspikes are what you want for packed snow or icy conditions.
 As snow starts to melt in the spring, you may encounter more ice.

 Checking recent trail conditions on AllTrails can help you determine what you’re most likely to encounter.

-I have run into many tourists on trails in the winter, not wearing the appropriate shoes or traction for the trail conditions and seen them slipping all over the place and even falling down.
+I have run into many tourists on trails in the winter, not wearing the appropriate shoes or traction (like microspikes) for the trail conditions and have seen them slipping all over the place and even falling down.
 It’s not safe, to put it simply.

 Luckily, this is an easy problem to fix!
-Bring traction with you if you’re planning to hike in the winter.
+Bring traction with you if you’re planning to hike in the winter, spring, or fall.

 How to break in your hiking boots for Colorado hikes

 Breaking in your hiking boots is a crucial step before you use them for any serious hiking.